2018 Phuket boat capsizing: Victims

 As of 12 July, 46 people were confirmed dead and 3 were still missing.
 All of the dead and missing passengers were Chinese tourists, who constitute more than a quarter of foreign tourists in Thailand.
 37 passengers on board the Phoenix were employees and family members of Haipai Furniture Company in Haining, Zhejiang Province.
 19 of them were rescued.

 Serenita and other boats

 Another tourist boat, the Serenita, sank in the same storm near the small island of Koh Mai Thon off Phuket.
 All of the 42 people on board were rescued.
 A jet ski also sank and its occupants were rescued.
 Ten other boats were stranded in the storm on 5 July.

 Thai response

 Following the Marine Office's announcement that the police would take over the salvage investigation after the contracted salvage team dropped out, Immigration Bureau Maj-Gen Surachate Hakparn said the salvage operation would be completed by 12 November 2018.
 The salvage, utilizing a crane shipped from Singapore, contains important evidence for upcoming court cases according to the police.

+International impact

+After the capsizing, it was discovered that the Phoenix was owned by a Chinese tour company, which operated through Thai nominee owners in violation of Thailand's regulations.
+Strong reactions in both Thai media and Chinese media followed.

+Thailand's Deputy Prime Minister Don Pramudwinai stated that the incident happened because "Some Chinese use Thai nominees to bring Chinese tourists in" and they did not heed weather warnings.
+The Chinese public generally regarded these remarks as distasteful and the remarks generated significant reaction in Chinese domestic media, including calls for boycotts of tourism in Thailand.
+Don downplayed the remarks, stating that the incident should not affect Thailand-China relations.

+Chinese tourism to Phuket dropped significantly in the following months.
+To increase Chinese tourism, Thailand introduced measures such as waiving visa fees.